Sophie's Journey Chapter 6

 “No, Anne,” Sophie said, her voice sounding thin and unfamiliar in the vastness of the station.
 “This is only the place where we wait.
 The beginning is over.”

-She looked up at the great iron clock.
-It hung above the tracks.
-Its hands moved with mechanical indifference.
-They matched the rhythm of her heart.
+She looked up at the large iron clock above the tracks.
+Its hands moved steadily.

-The emerald fields of Gentofte were gone and replaced by soot.
-By iron.
-By the long, cold road ahead.
-She sat very still within her own mind, recording the moment.
-Then she reached down and picked up the heaviest sack.
-Its weight was familiar.
-Grounding against her hip.
+The green fields of Gentofte were gone, replaced by soot and iron and the long road ahead.
+Sophie sat quietly for a moment, then picked up the heaviest sack.
+Its weight felt familiar against her hip.
 She did not look back toward the station; she looked toward the crowded, noisy streets of Liverpool.
-Then she moved forward into the dark.
+Then she gathered her children and moved forward into the dark.

 -----------------------------------------------------------------